jopicornell/go-rest-api/README.md

 ### Api
 The `api.go` file is the bootstrap of the app.
 It contains the little logic to start the handlers and the server.
 Here I separate in folders the different modules this app has.
-You'll find some files like `handler.go` that contain all the handler logic and `x_errors.go` that contain common used errors over the module and the app.
+You'll find some files like `handler.go` that contain all the handler logic for each module.

 #### middlewares
 All the middlewares that are required for this or other modules.
 For example, the user middleware is used all over the app,